A Free Live Simulcast at Nationals Park

 Choreographed by Camille A. Brown

 Toni Stone runs approximately two hours and 20 minutes, including one 15-minute intermission.

+History is filled with trailblazers and Toni Stone was one of them.
 Considered a pioneer, Toni Stone is the first woman to play baseball in the Negro Leagues, also making her the first woman to play professionally in a men’s league in the 1950s.
-Against all odds, Stone blazes a path in the male-dominated sports world, shattering expectations and creating her own set of rules.
-Based on Martha Ackmann’s book Curveball, The Remarkable Story of Toni Stone, the latest work from award-winning playwright Lydia R. Diamond (Smart People, The Bluest Eye) tells the dynamic and uplifting story of Stone’s journey of perseverance and resilience just to do what she loved the most — play baseball.
+Against all odds, Stone shattered expectations and created her own set of rules in the male-dominated sports world.
+Based on Martha Ackmann’s book Curveball: The Remarkable Story of Toni Stone, award-winning playwright Lydia R. Diamond (Smart People, The Bluest Eye) tells the dynamic story of Stone’s journey of perseverance and resilience just to do what she loved the most — play baseball.

 Commissioned by Roundabout Theatre Company and Samantha Barrie.